 Our operating properties portfolio is comprised of commercial and residential properties, which represent a diverse pool of assets across a broad range of geographies and property types.
-We generally seek to reposition or redevelop these assets with the objective of maximizing their value through the infusion of capit and/or intensive asset management efforts.
-The commercial properties within this portfolio include office, retail and hotel properties.
-The residential properties with this portfolio are generally luxury condominium projects located in major U.S. cities where our strategy is to sell individual condominium units through reta distribution channels.
+We generally seek to reposition or redevelop these assets with the objective of maximizing their value through the infusion of capital and/or intensive asset management efforts.
+The commercial properties within this portfolio include office, retail, hotel and other property types.
+The residential properties within this portfolio are generally luxury condominium projects located in major U.S. cities where our strategy is to sell individual condominium units through retail distribution channels.